-It comes complete with metal frame, 200 pearl white balloons and instructions for $109.99 (plus shipping, e.g. $16.95 for standard delivery within the US).
+It comes complete with metal frame, 200 balloons in different color combinations and instructions for $109.99 (plus shipping, e.g. $16.95 for standard delivery within the US).

 This balloon arch and column kit got excellent customer reviews at Amazon.
 One reviewer says: "I'm a professional balloon artist and I love this frame it's very sturdy and the arches turned out nice!
 I've already used it twice for events with no problems."